MicrosoftDX/Vorlonjs/README.md

 A new, open source, extensible, platform-agnostic tool for remotely debugging and testing your JavaScript.
 Powered by node.js and socket.io.

+Understand all about Vorlon.js in 20 minutes watching this video : https://channel9.msdn.com/Shows/codechat/046

 Learn more at [VorlonJS](http://vorlonjs.com).

 ## Deploy on Azure